AlgoMaster Logo

 Intuition

-Instead of rescanning the array for every element, we can count how many times each number appears using a hash map.
-Then we just find the number with a count of 1.
+Instead of rescanning the array for every element, count how many times each number appears using a hash map, then return the number whose count is 1.

 This trades space for time.
-A single pass to build the frequency map, another pass to find the element that appears once.
-Much better than nested loops.
+One pass builds the frequency map, a second pass finds the element that appears once.
+Both passes are linear.

 Algorithm